DistributedCollective/bidirectional-fastbtc/packages/fastbtc-node/README.md

 fastbtc-node -- The Bi-directional FastBTC P2P Federator Node
 ============================================================

-This packages contains the implementation of the background service.
+This package contains the implementation of the background service.
 Each node independently validates RSK smart contract event data and participates in the network by signing RSK update signatures and Bitcoin transactions.

 The nodes form a peer-to-peer network, where they connect to other nodes using pre-configured addresses and then